 The stress of lifting weights damages the muscle fibers, and to deal with this damage the body activates a recovery process.
 As the muscle starts to repair itself, the body demands a constant supply of protein which can only be met through the right dietary intake.

 While protein is essential for the process of repair, carbs are just as important to replenish muscle glycogen reserves.
 Muscle reserves of energy-generating glucose are referred to as muscle glycogen.
 During the workout, your body utilizes these glycogen reserves to produce energy, and these reserves must be replenished with the right dietary carbs.

 Are you ready to find out how you can train smart?
-The following ten foods will help you build muscle mass in a healthy and effective way.
+The following ten foods will help you build muscle mass, and lead to a healthy weight gain.

 Muscle Food # 1 Coffee

 Coffee is an excellent source of caffeine which helps you lift weights for longer periods of time.
 A study published in “Medicine and Science in Sports and Exercise” found out that those who drank coffee before workouts were 9 percent more agile and performed longer as compared to those who didn’t have coffee.
 Experts also suggest that coffee can directly stimulate the muscles during strenuous physical exercise.

 Almonds are plant based foods that are loaded with proteins.
 Just ¼ cup of Almonds contains nearly 8 grams of protein, which is 2 grams more than that contained in an egg.
 Almonds are also rich in magnesium, and are involved in energy metabolism and protein synthesis.
 These two natural processes are essential for muscle bulking.